kali/extropy/README.md

 ## What's the point

-In order to get the most of a MongoDB database, developpers have to jump through the painful hoops of denormalization. extropy aims at getting this complexity away.
+In order to get the most of a MongoDB database, developers have to jump through the painful hoops of denormalization. extropy aims at getting this complexity away.

 extropy main component is a MongoDB proxy.
 All interactions (at least the ones performing write ops) from the